-All registered sex offenders wanting to enroll at HCC must identify to and schedule a meeting with HCC's Director of Public Safety; they are not permitted to be on campus prior to this meeting.
+All registered sex offenders wanting to enroll at HCC must identify to and schedule a meeting with the Dean of Students and a representative from Campus Police.
+Prospective students are not permitted to be on campus prior to this meeting and should have applied for admission to HCC prior to this meeting so they have a student ID # assigned to them.

 At this initial meeting, standard campus procedures for sex offenders will be reviewed and signed.
-Following this meeting. the student may meet with Admissions and Registration staff and take placement exams in the Testing Center, Following class registration. the student must meet with both the Dean of Students and Director of Public Safety together to review and sign specific parameters for enrollment.
-Prior academic, financial, campus life and conduct history will be taken into consideration.
-Continuing students who are registered sex offenders may be asked to meet with the Dean of Students & Director of Public Safety together prior to each semester of enrollment to ensure parameters are adjusted per course selection and to review registry status.
+Following this meeting, the student may take placement exams in the Testing Center and meet with a Retention Specialist for new student advising.

+Following class registration, the Dean of Students will communicate with the student if specific parameters for enrollment, based on their enrollment goals, need to be placed.
+Prior campus life and conduct history will be taken into consideration.
+Continuing students who are registered sex offenders may be asked to meet with the Dean of Students & representative from Campus Police together prior to each semester of enrollment to ensure parameters are adjusted per course selection and to review registry status.

 The College reserves the right to adjust parameters outlined each semester based on the students' behavioral history.
 Registered sex offenders should allow up to four weeks to complete the process prior to starting classes.

-Sex offender information can be obtained from the Maryland State Sex Offender Register at www.dpscs.maryland.gov/onlineservs/socem/ default.shtml.
+Sex offender information can be obtained from the Maryland State Sex Offender Register at www.dpscs.maryland.gov/onlineservs/socem/default.shtml.